Skip to main content

 Peer review

 BJGP Open operates an open peer review system, so the identities of the authors and reviewers are known to each other.
-Articles are assessed according to clearly-defined criteria.
-We advise authors to view these criteria before submitting an article.
+Articles are assessed according to the criteria listed on our website for Research and Protocol articles, and for other article types.
+We encourage authors to view these before submitting an article.
+As much as possible, we aim to give authors an initial decision within 6 weeks.

 Appeal

 If your article has been rejected and you feel that a mistake has been made, you can appeal.
-Write to the Editor, preferably within 2 weeks of receiving the Editor’s decision, setting out where you think the reviewers’ reviews or the Editor’s letter is incorrect.
+Write to the Editor within 2 weeks of the decision, setting out where you think the reviewers’ reviews or the Editor’s letter is incorrect.
+Delayed requests for appeal may be considered if there are extenuating circumstances, noted in the appeal request, but this will be at the Editor’s discretion.

 At this stage, you must not make any revisions to take account of reviewers’ comments.
 The appeal process will go ahead if a reviewer or the Editor could have made a mistake with the technical aspects of a study, misinterpreted some aspect of the article, or if bias could have entered into the reviewers’ comments.
 The process is unlikely to be used where an article has been rejected on the basis of editorial policy.